 This document describes various questions and technical issues that you may find helpful when authoring orbs.

 Question: I receive an error when attempting to claim a namespace or publish a production orb.

 Answer: You may not be an organization owner/admin.

-Organizations may only claim a single namespace.
-In order to claim a namespace for an organization the authenticating user must possess owner/admin privileges over the organization.
+Organizations can only claim a single namespace.
+In order to claim a namespace for an organization the authenticating user must have owner/admin privileges within the organization.

-If you do not have the proper permissions you may see an error similar to below:
+If you do not have the required permission level you might see an error similar to below: